AustralianBioCommons/doc_guidelines/tools.md

 Any notes on tagging conventions

-# Third party tools links
+# Third party tools / dependencies

 # Tutorials